Aughol/CTF-Workshop/linux_install.md

 ##### Installing the OS on a USB

 1. Plug in the USB, and take note of what drive letter it is.
 2. Launch PenDrive Linux Universal USB Installer.
+A Terms of Service article will appear.
+Agree to the terms.
+3.

 ##### Enabling Persistence